jose-esteves-de-souza-neto/pl-sql/README.md

 ## Exam topics

 ## Relational Database concepts
--Explaining the theoretical and physical aspects of a relational database;
+- Explaining the theoretical and physical aspects of a relational database;
--Relating clauses in SQL Select Statement to Components of an ERD;
+- Relating clauses in SQL Select Statement to Components of an ERD;
--Explaining the relationship between a database and SQL.
+- Explaining the relationship between a database and SQL.

 ## Retrieving Data using the SQL SELECT Statement